 Further modeling analysis will be beneficial in order to understand the potential protection challenges related to sloped ceilings, and to determine the range of scenarios that should be studied further through testing.
 The information from this work as well as information gathered from testing could help inform the NFPA 13 requirements.

-The Fire Protection Research Foundation initiated this project to ultimately determine the impact of sloped ceilings on protection of storage and develop the technical basis for the NFPA 13 Technical Committees for new requirements and guidance.
-This report covers the first phase of this project with the objective to develop a test plan based on the review of current range of typical storage configurations and modeling.
-A separate FM Global report titled “Numerical Modeling of Sprinkler Activations and Spray Transport Under Sloped Ceilings” contains the results from the modeling effort and can be downloaded.
+The overall goal of the project is to determine the impact of sloped ceilings on protection of storage and develop the technical basis for the NFPA 13 Technical Committees for new requirements and guidance.
+The objective of the first phase is to develop a test plan based on the review of current range of typical storage configurations and modeling.